 Students who would like to explore their credential review options should contact the PLA Office directly at 207-780-4663 or firstname.lastname@example.org.
 Students can also visit the PLA Office in person in Luther Bonney Suite 253.
 No appointment is necessary.

 Academic Portfolio Assessment

 Academic portfolios enable qualified students to demonstrate their college-level knowledge in writing.
-This is most useful in the case where no specific exam is available.
 Portfolios require that students engage in a self-reflective process regarding what they have learned through their work and life experiences, and how that learning meets specific outcomes.